marc-medley/CLIQuickstart/README.md

 **Test**

-The `CLIQuickstartCore` framework can be tested directly.
+The `CLIQuickstartLib` framework can be tested directly.
 Or, a `Process` can be run to test the `CLIQuickstart` executable.

 _Command Line Tests_